Schmidt Hammer Lassen: History

-Philosophy

-The common denominator underlying the practice's work is a democratic approach to an architecture focused around people, material, space, and light.
+In 2010, SHL won the competition to design the first permanent premises for the International Criminal Court (ICC) in The Hague, the Netherlands.
+The project was completed in 2015.

+In 2011, SHL established a studio in Shanghai, to serve their increasing client base in Asia.
+Completed projects include the Ningbo New Library in Ningbo, China (2019), China's largest new library Shanghai Library East (2023), the West Bund Dome Art Center (2024) and the world's largest waste-to-energy power plant called the Shenzhen Energy Ring (2024).

 Product design

-Schmidt Hammer Lassen Architects' work also include furniture and product designs, both as an integral part of large-scale architectural projects, such as the Black Diamond and ARoS, and as independent designs.
-Begun with the intention of raising the overall quality of architectural projects, Schmidt Hammer Lassen design is an independent department working on architecture-related designs and independent products with international manufacturers.

-The current product range includes light fixtures for Philips Lighting, Lampas and Focus, indoor furniture Piiroinen and DJOB Montana, outdoor street furniture for Veksoe.
+The product range includes light fixtures for Philips Lighting, Lampas and Focus, indoor furniture Piiroinen and DJOB Montana, outdoor street furniture for Veksoe.
 Designs include the Flakes chair, the Focus Lighting, Idea Water Fixtures and the Swan Neck.
-The design department also creates unique pieces such as the sculptural receptions desk at Danfoss.
+The design department also creates pieces such as the sculptural receptions desk at Danfoss.

-The firm also creates interior designs, such as the Bodil Binner Jewellery shop.